sjain882/App-SingleInstanceTrayGuide-Win/.github/README.md

 Others fail to present a GUI even when launched as the first instance, opting to silently create a tray  icon instead.

-If the user does not understand the concept of program instances, and that a tray icon is a means to control one, this can result in them getting lost or launching several instances of the same program.
+If the user does not understand the concept of program instances, and that the tray icon is a means to control one, it can result in them getting lost or launching several instances of the same program.

 ‎
 ‎